Trap #67 Confusing Roles

 Most common role confusion occurs when a practitioner who is a Subject Matter Expert or Implementer claim approval rights by subverting the role of Stakeholder Agent.
 They present their parochial preferences as fait accompli with the force of approved architecture.

-Good architects know that good architecture is not optimized for a single concern.
-Good architecture satisfies the set of Stakeholder preferences through active trade-off in the organization's context’s goals and strategy.
+Good architects know that enterprise architecture is not optimized for a single concern.
+Good architecture satisfies the set of stakeholder preferences through active trade-off between architecture alternatives in the organization's context’s goals and strategy.
 Architecture development explicitly addresses Stakeholder Concerns showed through the development of Views.

 Usually Subject Matter Experts and Implementers confusing role think they are acting as an Architect, under the misapprehension that Architect’s own decisions.
 A classic sign of this role confusion is failing to provide an architecture (See Trap #16 Just the Diagram).
 Performing architecture governance readily catches role confusion when the pretender cannot identify the Stakeholders’ Concerns, provide crisp alignment with goals and strategy, or identify the trade-off performed.

 The most dangerous expression of this trap is when the enterprise architect is seduced by their knowledge and experience gained through previous trade-off and implementation governance activity and act as a Stakeholder Agent.
 In theory, we always test with stakeholders.
 We must routinely short-cut architecture development and engage with *Stakeholder Agents*.

 When seduced, the struggling enterprise architect appropriates the Stakeholder’s exclusive decision-making rights.
 Given that *Architects* routinely need to act as Stakeholder Agents when short-cutting and performing tactical implementation governance, this trap sneaks up on the most careful practitioners.
 As they make more statements on behalf of stakeholders, the *Architect* becomes more confident and identifies with the priorities of key stakeholders.